WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

     sum(case when action_type = 'confirmed' then 1 else 0 end) as confirmedCount,
     sum(case when action_type = 'rejected' then 1 else 0 end) as rejectedCount,
     sum(case when action_type = 'deduplicated' then 1 else 0 end) as duplicateCount,
+    sum(case when action_type = 'deindexed' then 1 else 0 end) as deindexedCount,
   by bin(5m)
 | sort @timestamp desc
 ```